 Good start is to visit Calligra page First Contact.
 This page is for entire Calligra Suite, but there are lots of general knowledge useful for Kexi development too.

-- Reporting issues, wishes or bugs (quick link: Report bug for Kexi, see also: quick link without wizard)
+- Reporting issues, wishes or bugs (quick link: Report bug or wish for Kexi)

 - Download Calligra to run it